clutchski/coffeelint/3rd_party_rules.md

 mention in your readme that they will need to `npm install -g your-rule-name`.
 If it's not global CoffeeLint won't see it.

+By convention rule authors add the keyword `coffeelintrule` to their npm `package.json` so custom rules can be found easily.
+Click [here](https://npmjs.org/search?q=coffeelintrule) to list all currently available custom rules on npm.

 Verify Installation
 -------------------